LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

   - Wildcard team enters as 8th seed
 - Matches are best-of-3 until the grand final
 - Championship match is best-of-5
-- Winners bracket matches prioritized for live broadcast
+- Winners bracket matches prioritized for the weekends for live broadcasting purposes
   - If teams cannot participate in live broadcast times, matches will be scheduled at their convenience
   - Staff may record these matches for delayed broadcast during weekend streaming hours